mikedll/cknife/README.md

       cknifezerigo help [TASK]         # Describe available tasks or one specific task cknifezerigo list                # List available host names.

+# Postgre SQL Backups

+Setup Postgres credentials in a Rails-style configuration (in the same cknife config file) and you can capture a snapshot of your database.

 # Dub

 Like du, but sorts your output by size.
 This helps you determine